Notes to the Statement of Income and Expenses

 % Total expenses on behalf of the objective / total expenses

 Expenses towards project activities are costs related to the implementation of War Child’s programmatic interventions.
 War Child's projects are amongst others providing psychosocial support, child protection, education and advocacy.
 War Child implements its projects itself as well as by partner organisations.
 Costs of project activities include expenses such as staff costs, materials purchased, location rent, transport costs and office expenses.
 Costs of the country offices are fully attributed towards project activities.
 Costs of the head office are attributed to project activities if the costs are directly related to implementing projects, which in most cases means that those expenses are funded by a grant.
-This includes our Can’t wait to learn and our TeamUp programmes, as well as our research and development programmes funded by grants, such as the Horizon 2020 grant from the European Union.
+This includes our Can’t wait to learn and TeamUp programmes, as well as our research and development projects.

 Occupied Palestinian territories